Contemporary Agricultural Systems

 Sugarbeet root aphids feed on the sap in the roots, causing damage and production losses.
 But how does this pest work and what can be done?
 In this module, you’ll explore how microbes and insects cause disease in plants and the effect of interactions between plants, microbes and insects.
 Looking globally, you’ll be able to explain the importance and the nature of the organisms that are pests and diseases of plants, including population dynamics and epidemiology.
 You’ll also assess the main approaches for control and management of pests and diseases, including chemical interventions, resistance breeding in plants and biological control.
 You’ll have lectures complemented by practical laboratory sessions, videos and demonstrations.

 Practical Policy Making

+Agricultural policy in the UK and Europe since the 1950s has operated through the Common Agricultural Policy (CAP).
+How will this change if the UK leaves the EU?
 In this module you’ll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, and you will gain a valuable insight into how to influence policy.
-The module will be delivered via a series of lectures and guest speakers, which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.
+The module will be delivered via a series of lectures and guest speakers, which from organisations such as: Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.